 At Kaelon our philosophy stands for skin first, makeup second.
 We believe that skincare is the future of makeup and the two have and will always go hand in hand.

 Our skin consultations are designed to assess your skin and prescribe products suitable for you.
 No two skins are the same, nor should they be treated as such.

 We respect that everyone’s skin, lifestyle and health is different, so we create a routine bespoke to you.
-You can contact our dedicated customer care team here or book your consultation directly here.
+You can contact our dedicated customer care team or book your skincare consultation directly.